 Then think about your perspective.
 What does your self-talk look like?
 What are you focusing on first?
 Are you negative, or positive?
 Are you encouraging yourself, or feeling defeated before you even begin?

 If your mental health is sound, turn to your physical health.
 Are you getting exercise?
-Are you making sure to stand or move around in intervals throughout the day?
-Are you stretching your muscles, burning calories, building stamina in some way?
+Making sure to stand or move around in intervals throughout the day?
+Stretching your muscles, burning calories, building stamina in some way?

 Then look at your eating habits.
 What are you fueling your body with?
 Are you carb-loading, consuming a ton of fatty snacks, binge-eating late at night?
 Or are you eating foods that will give you natural energy?